 And you should document how you reproduce the bug - i still don't really believe that this is likely to happen.

-#4 Updated by olemartin about 4 years ago
+#4 Updated by olemartin over 8 years ago

 These are logentries from our haproxy server which logs the value of the cookie.

 The ip-addresses are the ip-address of the client.

 server01-01 and server01-02 are the names of our backend lighttpd servers

 May 8 00:21:46 haproxy: 10.226.102.128:59914 [08/May/2009:00:21:45.993] server01-01 - cookiename=491b25ef46f5f4e8b63eae6 "GET / HTTP/1.1" May 8 00:21:46 haproxy: 10.226.111.95:40195 [08/May/2009:00:21:45.980] server01-02 - cookiename=491b25ef46f5f4e8b63eae6 "GET / HTTP/1.1"

 As you can see from the logs: Two different clients get the same cookievalue from two different servers.